Delegate Your Account

 To provide account access and delegate your account:

-If you have a Service Provider account, from Account Manager, select My Account to view your Subscriber account.
+- If you have a Service Provider account, select the account you want to delegate access to.

-When you give account access, your account is delegated to the Service Provider.
+When you grant account access, your account is delegated to the Service Provider.
 They can manage your account and configure your security services.
-If you have a WatchGuard.com login, Service Providers that you give access to your account can also manage your inventory.
+If you have a WatchGuard.com login, Service Providers that you give access to your account can also manage your trials and inventory.

-If you have a Service Provider account, the Service Provider you have delegated access to your account can only manage your account and configure your security services.
-The Service Provider cannot manage your inventory or your customer accounts.
+If you have a Service Provider account, the Service Provider you have delegated access to your account can manage your account and your customer accounts, configure your security services, and manage your trials and inventory.

 Revoke Account Access

 By default, account delegation continues until you revoke access.
-It is also possible for the Service Provider to revoke their own access to your account.
+It is also possible for the managing Service Provider to remove their own access to your account.

 To revoke Service Provider access to your account: